 The success of your inbound recruitment strategy depends on generating leads from site visitors.
 As such, it is crucial that you focus on driving up website traffic.
 This might be achieved with marketing efforts (as described later), but one thing is clear: you must not neglect your on-site SEO.

 SEO means ‘search engine optimization’ and it determines where your website is ranked on a search engine’s result page.
 By optimizing your website through backlinks, keyword targeting, and topic clustering, your website will be seen as more relevant to search engine algorithms.
+Depending on your niche, your SEO strategies may vary.
+If you are a SaaS business, you should leverage SaaS link building agencies for acquiring high-quality backlinks from authoritative websites in your industry.
 That means that it will show up close to the top of Google, meaning you get more clicks than competitor sites.

 Maintain a high-standard blog

 Creating a positive brand image is not easy, but a blog is one of the best first steps that you can take.
 Here, you have the chance to ‘sell’ aspects of your company’s work culture.
-Guest posts from current or ex-employees are a fantastic way to highlight the benefits of working in your team.
+Offering guest posting opportunities to current or ex-employees can be a fantastic way to highlight the benefits of working in your team.

 A blog also allows you to talk about developments in your sector, providing insight into the technologies that will be integrated into working life.
 For example, a blog post on the future of metaverses in workspaces will signal to readers that your business is eager to adopt progressive work policies.

 Pair with a social media content strategy

-Traditionally, on-site SEO will be complemented by an off-site marketing drive.
+Traditionally, on-site b2b SEO will be complemented by an off-site marketing drive.
 The focus here is on generating as many website visitors (and leads) as possible.
 You may find that social media content is a great way to reach a niche audience.
 For example, you might use LinkedIn advertising and then take advantage of LinkedIn automation tools to specifically target and reach out to workers in your company’s sector.

 Simplify the application process